beksultan28/numword/README.md

 # numword
-Simple class that converts numbers into string representation
+Simple C++ class that converts numbers into string representation